nlpnlpnlp/BINGO/README.md

 ```

 📝 **_Notes_**: "--sparsity_percentage 0.1" means "$s=0.1$" in Sec.3 (But the actual sparsity is different from $s$.
 When you change the random seed, you need to adjust the "sparsity_percentage" according to the actual sparsity on the test set.). "
---sparsity_lambda 1 --continuity_lambda 1" means $\lambda_1=1.0, \lambda_2=1.0$.
+--sparsity_lambda 1.0 --continuity_lambda 1.0" means $\lambda_1=1.0, \lambda_2=1.0$.
 BINGO can automatically learn and adapt these constraints.
 "--epochs 400" means we run 400 epochs and take the results when the "dev_acc" is best.

 ## 📊 Results
-You will get the result like "best_dev_epoch=78" at last.
+You will get the result like "best_dev_epoch=42" at last.
 Then you need to find the result corresponding to the epoch with the number "42".
-For Beer-Palate, you may get a result like:
+For Beer-Aroma, you may get a result like:

 Train time for epoch #42 :
 gen_lr=0.0001, pred_lr=0.0001